WebberZone/add-to-all/readme.txt

 = 1.0.4 =
 * Added: Support for Tynt
 * Modified: Removed Wibiya
 * New: Admin interface has been totally revamped to fit the look and feel of your WordPress Dashboard.
-Check out the <a href="">new screenshots</a>
+Check out the <a href="http://wordpress.org/plugins/add-to-all/screenshots/">new screenshots</a>
 * Fixed: Potential cross site request forgery in plugin settings page

 = 1.0.3 =